 Exercises that target the lower abdominal regions generally require recruitment of the lower body (that is to say, the legs need to move as opposed to the upper torso).

-This also explains why you won’t see basic crunches or sit ups mentioned here as they just don’t suffice.
+This also explains why you won’t see basic crunches or sit-ups mentioned here as they just don’t suffice.
 That is why they weren’t mentioned above in our list of exercises to lose lower belly fat.
 What’s more, you can get one of the best fasting apps to control your diet better.

 Lastly, you must ensure that your nutrition and meal planning is on point.